Case Study

 Putting Learners First

-To reduce friction for learners, I redesigned the course catalog, moving from a prototype that tested sorting and filtering to a live version with improved accessibility and navigation.
+To reduce friction for learners, I redesigned the course catalog — moving from a prototype with sorting and filtering to a live, accessible, and easier-to-navigate experience.
+I also made course benefits more visible, helping learners quickly see what they’ll gain and why it’s worth their time.

 Prototype of Gymnasium course catalog redesign with sorting and filtering options.